mohanmca/cassandra_playground/README.md

 message="Invalid restrictions on clustering columns since the UPDATE statement modifies only static columns"
 ```

+## 15.165 (Section: Cqls) - System related queries

+-   SELECT native_protocol_version FROM system.local - CQL Version
+-   SELECT peer, data_center, host_id, preferred_ip, rach,
+    release_version, rpc_address, schema_version FROM system.peers; --
+    Gossip info
+-   select now() from system.local; -- Cassandra equivalen Oracle dual
+-   select \* from system_schema.keyspaces --Find list of keyspaces
+-   select \* from system_schema.views --Find list of materialized views
+-   SELECT \* FROM system.peers;
+-   select keyspace_name,table_name,id from tables where
+    system_schema.keyspace_name='oapi_dev' and table_name='logtabl';

-## 15.167 (Section: Cqls) - Reference
+## 15.166 (Section: Cqls) - Reference

 -   [A deep look at the CQL WHERE
     clause](https://www.datastax.com/blog/deep-look-cql-where-clause)

-## 15.168 (Section: Advanced Type) - What are all the basic data-types?
+## 15.167 (Section: Advanced Type) - What are all the basic data-types?

 -   TEXT, INT, FLOAT, and DATE
 -   TIMESTAMP -- we can use in query like added_date > '2013-03-17';

-## 15.169 (Section: Advanced Type) - What are all the current-time-date functions?
+## 15.168 (Section: Advanced Type) - What are all the current-time-date functions?

 -   uuid() function takes no parameters and generates a random Type 4
     UUID
 -   select toTimestamp(now()) from system.local; - Find current time
 -   select toDate(now()) from system.local; - Find current date

-## 15.170 (Section: Advanced Type) - What are all the timestamp functions?
+## 15.169 (Section: Advanced Type) - What are all the timestamp functions?

 -   toDate(timestamp) - Converts timestamp to date in YYYY-MM-DD format.
 -   toUnixTimestamp(timestamp) - Converts timestamp to UNIX timestamp